meltyourface/blank/posts/Nightmares/Nightmare-Transmutation-Guided-Dreamwork-Ritual/index.md

 ## Title: The Mentem Noctis Illumination Ritual

-Purpose: Develop a ritual that harnesses the dark energies of a nightmare and transmutes them into a powerful source of enlightenment and self-growth.
+**Purpose**: Develop a ritual that harnesses the dark energies of a nightmare and transmutes them into a powerful source of enlightenment and self-growth.

 Materials Required:
 1. A quiet, dark, and comfortable space for sleeping.